mcduta/programming/heat/README.md

   * CUDA;
   * hybrid (MPI/OpenMP).

+1D and 3D cases are implemented using the C++ STL to illustrate single code that can target both multicore and GPU execution.

 The 2D version is also written in Python to illustrate various possibilities for the core compute load
   * python (using ``for`` loops);
   * numpy;